-Occasionally, budget airline flights will arrive in Terminal 2, which is separate from the main airport – over a kilometer away by foot.
-The new Midfields airport terminal is due to open later in 2023, which will significantly increase capacity.
+Occasionally, budget airline flights will arrive in Terminal 2, which is separate from the main airport – over a kilometre away by foot.
+The new Midfields airport terminal (now renamed Terminal A) is due to open later in 2023, which will significantly increase capacity.
 We’ve heard rumours about what will be inside and can’t wait to try it out (you’ll get glimpses in the new Mission Impossible movie!)

 Arrival at the Terminal Building in AUH